-The most common method of checking the heart's electrical activity is with an electrocardiogram (EKG).
-A healthy heart with normal rhythms will create a specific pattern on the EKG.
+The most common method of checking the heart's electrical activity is with an ECG.
+A healthy heart with normal rhythms will create a specific pattern on the ECG.
 Abnormal rhythms of the heart will change the appearance of this pattern.
-Changes in certain areas of the EKG pattern will also show what specific areas of the heart are affected or damaged.
+Changes in certain areas of the ECG pattern will also show what specific areas of the heart are affected or damaged.

 Most arrhythmias are not constant.
 They may not occur during testing in a care center.
 Your doctor may recommend a portable device that will monitor your heart rhythm over a long period of time during everyday activities.
 Portable heart monitoring can be done with:

 If you are diagnosed with an arrhythmia, your doctor may want other tests to help determine if there is an underlying cause.
 This may include imaging tests, which can evaluate your heart, blood vessels, and surrounding structures for any loss of function or damage.
 Imaging tests may include:

 Other tests to look for potential causes or contributing factors include:

 Abbott AV.
 Diagnostic approach to palpitations.
 Am Fam Physician.
 2005;71(4):743-750.